 - Select a category for each web part.

-- Select targets from which you would like to pull content.
+- Select targets from which you would like to pull content (only available for online).

 - Select whether to show public content only or also allow private content.